 Later that year, my father was transferred from Birkenau to a sub-camp of Auschwitz, Łagisza, near Będzin.
-Sometime in the winter of 1944, he managed to escape from there and was hidden by a Polish friend.
+Sometime in the spring of 1944, he managed to escape from there and was hidden by a Polish friend.
 His freedom was short-lived.
 On his way to try to get forged papers to enable him to get to Hungary, he was recaptured by German soldiers looking for someone else.
 He was first taken back to Łagisza, where he was severely beaten, and then returned to Auschwitz where he spent months in Block 11 being tortured repeatedly–the Germans wanted to know the name of the Pole who had hidden him, something my father stubbornly refused to do, a stubbornness that I am certain saved his life.
 For the remainder of the war, through several other camps, my father was forced to wear a uniform with a special red circle—the so-called Fluchtpunkt—identifying him as an escapee.

 The same kapo, Jakub Kozalczyk, who had hugged my father and the Londner brothers the previous October, once publicly gave my father 250 vicious lashes at the direction and under the supervision of an SS doctor.